semaphoreci/book-monorepo-cicd/chapters/04-continuous-delivery.md

 We’ll learn how to import the secret on the job in a minute.

-## 3.7.3 Staging pipelines
+### 3.4.4 Parametrized promotions

-Everything is ready to set up the staging pipeline.
+Everything is ready begin working in the staging pipeline.
 Begin by creating a new promotion and making it automatic.
 As said, the User service deploys on every change.
 This crystalizes as:

 ``` text
 change_in('/services/users') AND result = 'passed'